brodysmith1/chrome-highlite/readme.md

 Still, you can install it manually using the following steps:

-1. Clone this repo, or download it as a [zip file here](/highlight-extension.zip) and unzip it.
+1. Clone this repo, or download it as a [zip file here](/highlight-extension.zip) and unzip it
-2. Move the folder to a permanent location on your computer (do not delete the folder after installation).
+2. Move the folder to a permanent location on your computer (do not delete the folder after installation)
-3. Go to the extensions page (chrome://extensions).
+3. Go to the extensions page (chrome://extensions)
-4. Enable Developer Mode.
+4. Enable Developer Mode
-5. Click *Load Unpacked* and select the highlight-extension folder.
+5. Click *Load Unpacked* and select the highlight-extension folder

+## Usage

+1. You will need to toggle on the extension on each page/tab you want to use the highlighter
+2. Once the extension is active, start higlighting text.
+The UI is intuitive from there.
+3. Export your highlights to plain text or markdown formats.
+4. Highlights are not saved or stored anywhere unless you export them.
+Remember to export *before* you leave or refresh the page!

 ## Additional notes